Oelwein Senior Spotlight: Wright plans to become a nurse

-When Oelwein High School senior Britni Wright is pursuing a nursing career, she will carry with her fond memories of extracurriculars and interaction with community members at the nursing home.
+When Oelwein High School senior Britni Wright is pursuing a nursing career, she will carry with her fond memories of music and sports as well as interaction with community members at the nursing home.

 “My favorite memory of high school was being involved in extracurricular activities while I had the chance to be,” said Wright.
 “It’s always important to create memories before it’s over.”
 During high school, she was involved in Mixed Choir, Concert Choir, Belle Voce, Solo and Ensemble, track and field, and part of basketball.